 Management of standards

-Human resource management is ideally placed as the bridging gap between the management and stressed employees.
+Human resource management is ideally placed as the bridging gap between management and stressed employees.
 This department acts as the daily project manager responsible for handling stress management in the workplace.
 Through their analysis of stressors, the department colludes with the line managers to offer strategies on how to manage stress effectively.
 This is done through organizing, planning, and outsourcing relevant feedback to the management.

 Review irrelevant policies

 Organizations can have irrelevant policies in relation to health and safety at work.
 These policies might have a negative effect on employees.
 As a result, workers could be stressed.
-It is the duty of human resources to review these policies and dictate the terms of implementing useful policies towards stress management in the workplace.
+It is the duty of human resources to review these policies and dictate the terms of implementing useful procedures towards stress management in the workplace.
 Usually, the new policies must be relevant to the initiation of strategies on how to manage stress effectively.

 Cases of injuries at work have been known to induce work-related stress compensation.
 After the injury, it can be difficult for an employee to claim compensation.
 The human resource department is in charge of initiating a meeting with personal injury lawyers.
 The aim of this meeting is to handle work-related stress compensation.
 With a specialist in charge of the proceedings, it is always easy to handle the magnitude of stress.
 If an employee has an accident at work, it is crucial for them to understand that they have the right to demand compensation through personal injury lawyers.
 These lawyers are in charge of ensuring that the insurance company in charge of compensation through the employer adequately compensates the injured employee.
 Even for the human resource department, handling work-related stress compensation becomes easy with the personal injury lawyers in place.